In this article

 1. Lower interest rates

 Peer-to-peer lending takes place in a largely automated online environment.
 Compared to a bank or financial institution, there’s much less overhead involved.
-This usually translates into a cheaper product (read, lower interest rates) for you, the borrower.
+This usually translates into a cheaper product (read, lower) for you, the borrower.

 2. A higher chance of approval